-Two of the owners of the company are actively involved in the day to day running of the home and hold leading positions on the Senior Management Team.
+Two of the owners of the company are actively involved in the day to day running of the home and hold leading positions on the Care Leadership Team.

-The registered address of the company is :-Bryn Tirion Hall, Mold Road Caergwrle Flintshire LL12 9HA The Responsible Individual for the service is :-Natalie Fletcher
+The registered address of the company is :- The Responsible Individual for the service is :-

+Bryn Tirion Hall, Natalie Fletcher

+Mold Road

-The Registered Manager for the service is :-Roger Chadwick
+Caergwrle The Care Home Manager for the

+Flintshire service is :-

+LL12 9HA Roger Chadwick

-4.1 Details of the Registered Manager
+4.1 Details of the Care Home Manager

-The Registered Manager of Bryn Tirion Hall is Roger Chadwick.
+The Care Home Manager of Bryn Tirion Hall is Roger Chadwick.

-Roger has eighteen years' experience of working within the child care profession and played an integral role in formulating Quality Education with Care in 2008.
+Roger has twenty years' experience of working within the child care profession and played an integral role in formulating Quality Education with Care in 2008.

-Roger is one of the directors of QEwC Ltd.

-Roger was registered as the manager of the home in August 2016 after successful completion of the registration process and fulfilling the criteria set out by Care Inspectorate Wales.
+Roger is one of the directors of QEwC Ltd. Roger was registered as the manager of the home in August 2016 after successful completion of the registration process and fulfilling the criteria set out by Care Inspectorate Wales.
+Roger is registered as a care home manager with Social Care Wales.